SKIP AHEAD. . .

 Tracking ovulation can be tricky and confusing, especially if you’re tracking it to achieve or avoid pregnancy.
 There is only a small window of time during each cycle when pregnancy is possible, which is during ovulation and the aforementioned fertile window.
 Ovulation occurs when a mature egg is released from a follicle into the fallopian tube.
 If sperm is present during the 12-24 hours when an egg can survive after being released, the egg may be fertilized, otherwise it disintegrates into the body and the cycle repeats.

 Most period tracking apps are designed with the average 28-day cycle in mind, with ovulation occurring on the 14th day.
 But in reality, it’s very likely that you actually don’t ovulate on day 14 of your cycle, or at least not consistently.
 According to one study, only 10% of menstruating people ovulated on the 14th day of their cycle (3).
 For everyone else, ovulation may occur anywhere between days 6 and 21.
-(This fertility tracker actually gets smart to your personal cycle!)
+(Check out Daysy, a fertility tracker that actually gets smart to your personal cycle!)

 All cycles look a little different and can be impacted by external factors like stress, sleep, illness, diet, alcohol, antibiotics, and hormonal changes.
 It’s not possible to determine exactly when you ovulate, but there are ways to confirm ovulation has occurred.
 If you learn to track your cycle each month, you may be able to eventually notice patterns consistent to your specific cycle that give you an idea of when you ovulate.
 After observing these patterns for a few cycles, you’ll be able to determine if you’re one of the people who may be at risk of getting pregnant close to or on your period.

 Tracking ovulation can be done with the help of two main physiological signs, which the Fertility Awareness Method teaches you how to interpret:

 Basal Body Temperature